izanahmad8/izanahmad8/README.md

 - 👋 Hi, I’m Izan Ahmad pursuing Btech (CSE) from Tulas Institute Dehradun
-- 👀 I’m interested in ...programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...computer science and Engineering
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 izanahmad8/izanahmad8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.